Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-2-Customization.md

 #### Email Configuration

-The templates for the email notifications are managed from the Azure Management Portal, directly on the blade's side menu.
+The templates for the email notifications are managed from the Azure Management Portal, directly on the blade's resource menu.
 Look at the available notifications and notifications templates which are customizable.

 ![](../../assets/images/APIMNotifications.png)